4paradigm/OpenMLDB/docs/en/maintain/scale.md

 ### Step 2.
 Migrating partitions on nodes that need to be taken offline to other nodes
 * Run the `showtable` command to view the partitions of a table
 * Run the `migrage` command to migrate the targeted partitions to another node.
 If the leader exists on the offline node, you can run the `changeleader` command to switch the leader to another node
 ### Step 3.
-Make the targeted node offline
+Making the targeted node offline
-Execute `stop` command
+- Execute `stop` command
 ```bash
 sh bin/start.sh stop tablet
 ```
-If nameserver is deployed on the node, you need to disable the nameserver.
+- If nameserver is deployed on the node, you need to disable the nameserver.
 ```bash
 sh bin/start.sh stop nameserver
 ```